Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Query Processing

 \subsection{Server-Side Query Processing}

 An SPF server is able to answer any syntactically valid star pattern.
 Upon receiving a request for a star pattern, the SPF server matches the star pattern to the knowledge graph using the star pattern-based selector function.
-An SPF request includes a star pattern $sp$, a finite sequence of distinct solution bindings $\Omega$, and a page number $p$.
-The server processes such a request for over a knowledge graph $\mathcal{G}$ using the following two steps: \begin{enumerate} \item Find the set of triples $s_{(sp,\Omega)}(\mathcal{G})$ applying $sp$ and $\Omega$ to $\mathcal{G}$. \item Return an LDF page $\phi$ that corresponds to the requested page $p$ such that $\phi.\Gamma'$ consists of sets of matching triples $\mu[sp]$ where $\mu\in s_{(sp,\Omega)}(\mathcal{G})$ \end{enumerate} These results are then processed by the client, which operates them with results to other star patterns in the query, thereby computing the query answer.
+An SPF request includes a star pattern $S$, a finite sequence of distinct solution bindings $\Omega$, and a page number $p$.
+The server processes such a request over a knowledge graph $\mathcal{G}$ using the following steps: \begin{enumerate} \item Given the star pattern $S$, find the set of corresponding stars $s_{(S,\Omega)}(\mathcal{G})$ (Definition~\ref{def:selector}). \item Return an LDF page $\phi$ that corresponds to the requested page $p$ (LDF pages do not overlap) such that $\phi.\Gamma'$ consists of sets of matching stars. \end{enumerate} These results are then processed by the client, which combines them with results from other star patterns in the query, thereby computing the query answer.
+To process star patterns, the SPF server uses similar left-deep join trees as the client.
+Therefore, star patterns are as efficiently processed by the SPF server as the client.

 An SPF server supports both the TPF and brTPF selectors in addition to the SPF selector.
 The server chooses which method to invoke based on the received request.
 For instance, the SPF method is invoked only if the request contains an SPF selector.
-In practice, the TPF and brTPF selectors would only be rarely used with an SPF client.
+In practice, the TPF and brTPF selectors would only rarely be used with an SPF client.
 However, having all three methods available in the server has two advantages.
-First, it makes the server compatible with both the TPF and brTPF clients.
+First, it makes the server compatible with TPF and brTPF.
 Second and more importantly, SPF performs as good as brTPF in the worst case where all star patterns have exactly one triple pattern.